 Bloomberg reports that net inbound shipments to India more than doubled to 270.1 metric tons from 127.4 tons a year earlier, reaching the highest level since the 279.5 tons imported in the fourth quarter of 2014.
 Overall, domestic demand gained 15% in the first quarter, and “if this trend continues and there are no sharp changes in prices,” the WGC’s managing director in India P.R.
 Somasundaram predicts that purchases in 2017 may be at the upper end of the range of 650 tons to 750 tons.

 Consumption in India, the world’s second-largest gold market, has recovered after a slump caused by political and environmental factors.
 The rupee’s appreciation helped fuel opportunistic purchasing by investors and an increase in restocking by jewelers.
-These factors, along with forecasts for a normal monsoon, should translate to stable demand for gold in the first half, said Somasundaram.european union, frank holmes, india, world gold council
+These factors, along with forecasts for a normal monsoon, should translate to stable demand for gold in the first half, said Somasundaram.european union, Featured, frank holmes, india, world gold council